FZJ-JSC/tutorial-multi-gpu/8-H_NCCL_NVSHMEM/NCCL/Instructions.md

 #### Description

-The purpose of this task is to use the NCCL API instead of MPI to implement a multi-GPU jacobi solver.
+The purpose of this task is to use the NCCL instead of MPI to implement a multi-GPU jacobi solver.
 The starting point of this task is the MPI variant of the jacobi solver.
 You need to work on `TODOs` in `jacobi.cu`:

 - Initialize NVSHMEM:
   - Include NCCL headers.
   - Create a NCCL unique ID, and initialize it
   - Create a NCCL communicator and initilize it
+  - Replace the MPI\_Sendrecv calls with ncclRecv and ncclSend calls for the warmup stage
   - Replace MPI for the periodic boundary conditions with NCCL
   - Fix output message to indicate nccl rather than mpi
   - Destroy NCCL comunicator